eendrulat/ArcGIS-SubOrganization-Sites/readme.md

 ### Getting Started

 This project has a fully operating [client](./client) and [server](./server) example for you to get started.
-The main requirement building the application and running the server is NodeJS:
+The main requirement for building the application and running the server is NodeJS:

 + [NodeJS](https://nodejs.org/en/) and NPM